 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- Blood thinners prevent blood clots.
-They may make you bruise or bleed more easily.
+- Blood thinners may be given to prevent blood clots.
+This medicine may make you bleed or bruise more easily.

 - A pulse oximeter is a device that measures the amount of oxygen in your blood.

-- A cardiac catheterization is a test used to show how well your heart is working, or to measure pressure in different parts of your heart.
-A tube is threaded into your heart through a blood vessel in your leg or arm.
-You may be given a dye before x-ray pictures of your arteries are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- Cardiac catheterization is a procedure to check how well your heart is working.
+It is also used to measure pressure in different parts of your heart.
+A tube is guided into your heart through a blood vessel in your leg or arm.
+You may be given contrast liquid to help your heart show up better in pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

-- Cardiac catheterization is a procedure that is used to place a patch or plug on the hole through a catheter (thin tube).
-The catheter is placed into an artery in your groin and guided up to your heart.
+- Cardiac catheterization may also be used to close the ASD.
+The catheter is placed into an artery in your groin, neck, or arm and guided up to your heart.
 A small stitch, patch, or plug is used to close the hole.

 - Open heart surgery may be needed to close the ASD with stitches, a patch, or a plug.